quanteda/quanteda.org/content/about.markdown

 Based in London, the **Quanteda Initiative** is a UK non-profit organization devoted to the promotion of open-source text analysis software.
 It supports active development of these tools, in addition to providing training materials, training events, and sponsoring workshops and conferences.
 Its main product is the open-source **quanteda** package for R, but also supports a family of independent but interrelated packages for providing additional functionality for natural language processing and document management.

-As an officially designated "community interest company", the Quanteda Initiative is a [special type of limited company](https://www.gov.uk/set-up-a-social-enterprise) which exists to benefit the community rather than private shareholders.

 #### Objectives

 As an officially designated "community interest company", the Quanteda Initiative is a [special type of limited company](https://www.gov.uk/set-up-a-social-enterprise) which exists to benefit the community rather than private shareholders.